pressmind/web-core-skeleton-basic/quickstart/wtf_pressmind.md

 # Understanding pressmind® PIM

-pressmind® PIM is a object based product management system for tourism.
+pressmind® PIM is an object based product management system for tourism.
 The main application is developed as standard software.

-Each of our customers have a use case driven datamodel. this means that the stored objects are tailormade for the specific customer.
-We named these Objects as "Media Objects".
+Each of our customers has a use case driven datamodel.
+This means, that the stored objects are tailormade for the specific customer.
+These objects are named "media objects".

-So first, before you build your application based on pressmind, you have to understand the specific customer datamodel.
+Before you can build your application based on pressmind, you have to understand the specific customer datamodel.

-### What is a pressmind® Media Object
+### What is a pressmind® media object?

-A Media Object is a complex structured description for an entity.
-It can contain multiple datatypes mostly with a media focus.
-Each object can have joins to other or there own object types.
+A media object is a complex structured description for an entity.
+It can contain multiple datatypes, mostly with a media focus.
+Each object can have joins to other or its own object types.

-The following example shows a simple object model for a hotel-only touroperator.
+The following example shows a simple object model for a "hotel only" tour operator.

-**Example Object:**
+**Example object:**

 ### Hotel